lorentzo/ProceduralModelingLectures/README.md

 Topics and concepts:
 * Procedural animation/motion using volumes
-* Volume from points and surface
+* Volume from points, surface and SDF
 * Animated vector field for volume displacement
 * Attribute transfer and animated geo attributes
 * Procedural organic and natural phenomena modeling